kananshr13/FinanceCredit-followup-Agent/README.md

 An AI-powered agent that automates payment follow-up emails for overdue invoices.
 The agent reads pending credit records, determines the appropriate escalation stage based on how overdue each invoice is, generates a personalised email using a large language model, and logs every action to an audit trail.
 No real emails are sent during testing — the agent runs in dry-run mode.

-This project was built as part of the AI Enablement Internship assignment.

 ---

 ## What the Agent Does